 Don’t be too discouraged the first time you go solo camping.
 Whatever challenges you face, you will learn from them and be more prepared the next time.

-Be a brave but smart little scout, and as always, camp s’more worry less.
+Be a brave but smart little scout; as always, camp s’more worry less.